Why Inexperienced Walkers should Head to the Pyrenees

 As inexperienced walkers, you might be wanting to incorporate some culture into your trip to break up the walking.
 Luckily, the Pyrenees has some fantastic cultural sites for you to visit.
 From medieval monasteries to ancient ruins and Romanesque churches to amazing architecture and antique markets, it’s a haven for cultural tourism.

 Food is probably going to be a big part of your itinerary when going on a walking holiday and you’ll need it if you’re not used to doing such a lot of walking.
-With some of the world’s finest cuisine on your door step you’ll be spoilt for choice with what’s available in the Pyrenees.
+With some of the world’s finest cuisine on your door step you’ll be spoilt for choice with what is available in the Pyrenees.
 French food is quickly becoming my favourite from artisan cheeses to croissants and crepes, as well as sausages and meats, as you move from the French side towards Spain the cuisine slowly changes giving you an amazing sample of this region’s culinary delights.
+After hiking if you head into Madrid, check out traditional foods to try in Madrid.

 With so much more than challenging walking routes to offer, the Pyrenees is the perfect place to go on a walking holiday for inexperienced walkers.